-We have Valentines to give to friends at our Tuesday morning mom group and to Lydia and James' classmates.
-James' friends will get the ones with the mustaches, everyone else will get the ones with the bubbles.
+We have Valentines to give to friends at our Tuesday morning mom group and to L and JF' classmates.
+JF' friends will get the ones with the mustaches, everyone else will get the ones with the bubbles.

 I do the cutting, hole punching, and other prep work and then let the kids glue.

 It's not perfect, but I'm a firm believer that kids' projects should look like they were done by kids.
 And they should look that way because they were done by kids.

 L looked at tons of pictures on Pinterest, but in the end she wanted to make a pretty basic mailbox, like the big blue ones in front of the post office.

 She did all the taping and cutting and decorating with glitter glue and I supervised.
 She likes it and is proud of it.
 I'm proud of her and her creativity.